yegor256/blog/_drafts/defensive.md

 }
 {% endhighlight %}

-And finally, a number of decorators that will protect us:
+And, finally, a number of decorators that will protect us:

 {% highlight java %}
 class NoWriteOverReport implements Report {